 This eye-opening book explains that younger generations aren't always interested in family heirlooms such as formal dining items and heavy dark furniture.
 The author gives suggestions on what to do with these items if your family members do not want them as an inheritance.

-In this book, John explains why you should let go of things that you associate with negative emotions or memories.
+In this book, John explains why you should let go of things you associate with negative emotions or memories.
 And that's just the beginning of this very powerful, life-changing book.